-Since the establishment in 2001, the Company has been working in the environmental protection industry in China for 15 years.
-Emerging from the wastewater and drinking water treatment engineering business, the Group is now gradually expanding to a wider and more comprehensive environmental protection business.
+Since the establishment in 2001, the core business of the Company is to help clients of the Group in China to reduce environmental emissions for the protection of the environment.
+Emerging from the wastewater and drinking water treatment engineering business, the Group is now gradually expanding to a wider and more comprehensive environmental protection business, including soil remediation, solid and hazardous wastes management, sludge treatment, air pollutants treatment, as well as integrated environmental services.

-Throughout all these years, sustainability is regarded as an important concept in the Company's corporate value.
-Guided by the corporate value and with the aid of a thorough Integrated Management System (the "IMS"), which was certified with the international environmental management system ISO14001:2015 and the quality management system ISO9001:2015 standards in 2016, the Company is not only pursuing continuity in business development, but also, most importantly, contributing to a better environment for the Group and the next generation.
+Throughout the 16 years of the history of the Group, the concept of sustainability has been deeply ingrained in the Company's corporate value.
+Guided by its corporate value and with the aid of a thorough Integrated Management System ("IMS"), which is in conformity with the international environmental management system ISO14001:2015 and quality management system ISO9001:2015 standards in 2016, the Company not only focuses on pursuing continuous success in business development for the Group, but more importantly, cares for a better environment and the needs of the next generation.